cachpachios/flamebox/README.md

 ### MicroVMs

 MicroVMs is basically just like any other VM but more lightweight and is therefore faster, especially to boot up.
-This is done by limiting the number of devices to absolute bare minimum with only highly performant virtualized network and storage devices, and also not going through the whole regular BIOS boot process.
+This is done by limiting the number of devices to absolute bare minimum with only highly performant virtualized network and storage devices, avoiding emulation as far as possible, and also not going through the whole regular BIOS boot process.

 But containers are awesome, its a scalable, reproducible and easy way to package a application and all its dependencies (all the way to what we "traditionally" think of as the OS) into a single image.